 - Group short-term and group long-term disability insurance: These are offered through your employer.
 They are offered to the entire group of eligible employees.
 A bonus is that individual health risk factors are not taken into account because the rate is based on the group.
 Your employer may pay all or part of the premiums, depending on how lucky you are and how giving they are.

 Government Disability Insurance Programs and Benefits

 Remember, there are a lot of choices when it comes to disability insurance, not just group and individual.
 There's also:

 - Social Security Disability Insurance: Sound familiar?
 You're probably used to seeing this come out of your paycheck.
 But just in case, it's a federally funded payroll disability plan run by the government.

-- State disability programs: Out of the 50 states that make up this wonderful country, only 5 of them offer state disability programs.
+- State disability programs: Out of the 50 states that make up this wonderful country, only 5 offer state disability programs.
 They are California, Hawaii, New Jersey, New York, and Rhode Island.